 On further probing, it was concluded that the founders were not prepared to handle the demand for the products or justify the pricing of the same.
 People were shocked to see the demise of the label but it sure made for a valuable lesson.

 But as John Wooden has brilliants put, “It is always by focusing not on the mistakes but the lessons learned from them.”

 What if we told you that the solution to all the above can be summed up in 4 words-

 A comprehensive guide for start-ups to enable them to create a strategy that correlates your product to the market and essentially to potential customers.

 In simpler words, it is a recipe that lists out all the ingredients as well as their substitutes with the address of shops nearby that are selling them.
 Further, it explains the process of cooking the dish detailing every step.
 To go ahead, it gives you more than one options to present the dish with the available material in order to make it attractive to the eyes.
 The special additions are ways to check the authenticity of the taste and corrective measures in case needed.

 A GTM can be considered a recipe for a successful business.

 Through a GTM, a start-up answers the following questions:-

 Why are the answers important?

 Such strategizing ensures higher productivity and encourages better results that a start-up needs.
-Another reason why a start-up should have a go-to market strategy is because it provides the entrepreneur a look into how it really will be.
-A simple idea is converted in an operational business through a perfect GTM strategy.
+Another reason why a start-up should have a go-to-market strategy is that it provides the entrepreneur a look at how it really will be.
+A simple idea is converted into an operational business through a perfect GTM strategy.